Space Foundation News

 Global Leaders Discuss Collaboration

 COLORADO SPRINGS, Colo.
 (Apr.
 13, 2011) — In her role as moderator, NASA Deputy Administrator Lori Garver, kicked off the Global Leaders: National Programs — International Collaboration panel at the 27th National Space Symposium by outlining NASA’s current status and approach to international cooperation.
 Citing the NASA vision “to reach for new heights and reveal the unknown so that what we do and learn will benefit all mankind,” she said there is a strong bilateral consensus on space in the United States about the need to explore space beyond LEO.
 She said NASA also continues to support human spaceflight and make progress on a new space launch system.
-With respect to goals for human exploration beyond LEO, she said an asteroid mission is the best choice, because it represents the best compromise between current capabilities and the capabilities NASA will need to acquire to enable further human exploration, adding that NASA realizes the need to work differently with industrial partners and that using fixed-price contracts for basic tasks, such as sending people into space, allows NASA to devote its funds to developing breakthrough disruptive technologies and exploration.
-"It is nonetheless critical that the U.S. be able to send U.S astronauts, flying on U.S. vehicles, to the International Space Station,” she said.
+With respect to goals for human exploration beyond LEO, she said an asteroid mission is the best choice, because it represents the best compromise between capabilities NASA already possesses and capabilities it will need to acquire to enable further human exploration.
+Garver said that NASA also realizes the need to work differently with industrial partners and that using fixed-price contracts for basic tasks, such as sending people into space, allows NASA to devote its funds to developing breakthrough disruptive technologies and exploration.
+“It is nonetheless critical that the U.S. be able to send U.S astronauts, flying on U.S. vehicles, to the International Space Station,” she said.
 “The national space policy places an emphasis on enhancing international partnerships.
 Cooperation and collaboration reduces partner costs while maximizing benefits.”

 Chummer Farina, vice president of the Canadian Space Agency, described the Canadian perspective on international cooperation, saying that international cooperation is a necessity for Canada.
 At the very least, he said, the lack of a Canadian launch capability means that some basic level of cooperation is required on any Canadian space mission.
 More broadly, he said, Canada seeks to leverage niche science and technology capabilities and expertise in its international cooperative efforts.

 - The space utilization department serves the needs of other Canadian government departments and works on projects that include RADARSAT, space situational awareness, solar weather monitoring and ground infrastructure.